samith01/lecture-scribe-ai/PAYMENT_FLOW.md

 Thank You for Your Payment!

-You will get full access to the product within two weeks.
+You will be the first to try out after our launch.
-Please keep an eye on your email (user@example.com) for updates and your access details.
+Please keep an eye on your email for updates and your access details.

 [Close Button]
 [Join Discord for Updates Button]

 Questions or need a refund?
-Contact us at support@notesync.ai
+Contact us at samithnfernando@gmail.com
 ```

 ## Footer Information

 ### Refund Policy
 30-day money-back guarantee, no questions asked.
-Contact support@notesync.ai.
+Contact samithnfernando@gmail.com

 ### Access Timeline
 Beta access granted within two weeks.
 Users onboarded in small batches for best experience.